 “An evil and unfaithful generation seeks a sign, but no sign will be given it except the sign of Jonah the prophet” (Mt 12:39).

-Jonah is the prophet best known as the one who spent three days and nights in the belly of a whale, great fish or sea monster, depending on your scriptural translation.
+Jonah is the prophet best known as the one who spent three days and nights in the belly of a whale, great fish, or sea monster, depending on your scriptural translation.
 Jonah ended up in that predicament because he refused to follow God’s direction to speak his message of forgiveness to the sworn enemies of Israel, the Ninevites.
 It would be like God asking one of us to fly out to the Middle East to meet with members of ISIS or Al-Qaeda and invite them to repent.
 Not only would we not believe they would want to repent, would we want them to even if they would?
 Also, whether they did or didn’t, would we be able to return from such a meeting with our heads intact?

 These were probably some of the issues running through Jonah’s mind when he refused to follow God’s will.
-Jonah overcame his resistance and followed the command of the Lord, kept his head on his shoulders, and the people of Nineveh repented.
+After swimming to shore, Jonah overcame his resistance and followed the command of the Lord, kept his head on his shoulders, and the people of Nineveh repented.
 Happy, happy, joy, joy!
 Not exactly.
 At the repentance of his enemies and God’s expression of mercy and forgiveness, Jonah said to God, “This is why I fled at first to Tarshish.
 I knew that you were a gracious and merciful God, slow to anger, rich in clemency, loathe to punish” (Jonah 4:2)”.
 Jonah shows his hardness of heart in that he did not want to go to Nineveh because he did not want his enemies to receive God’s forgiveness!

-The scribes and the Pharisees asked Jesus for a sign and the sign of Jonah is what he gives them: The Ninevites, who were Gentiles, non-Jews, were willing to repent at the word of Jonah, and those scribes and Pharisees questioning Jesus, God’s chosen, were not willing to repent at the urging of one greater than Jonah, the Son of God, who was in their midst.
+The scribes and the Pharisees asked Jesus for a sign and the sign of Jonah is what he gives them: The Ninevites, Gentiles, non-Jews, were willing to repent at the word of Jonah, and those scribes and Pharisees questioning Jesus, God’s chosen, were not willing to repent at the urging of one greater than Jonah, the Son of God, who was in their midst.